Reasons to see a physiatrist

 In addition to their training in Physical Medicine and Rehabilitation, many physiatrists also have additional specializations:

-Specialty in chronic and acute disorders of the back and neck.
+Specialty in chronic and acute disorders of the back, neck and spinal column.

 Specialty in various pain treatment methods, including injections.